 In another pan, sautee onions and peppers until they're all fairly soft.

-Remove vegetables from the pan and put aside in a bowl.
+Remove vegetables from the pan and put aside.

 The kids were really hungry for dinner and that can cut both ways when introducing something new.